If there’s one thing everyone agrees on, it’s that Brittany is a land of gastronomy (and gourmands).

 A warm, relaxed atmosphere awaits you as you enjoy a meal with friends or family.

-Douarnenez is the key destination for discovering the history of sardines and canning in Brittany, as well as many other of Brittany’s riches.
+Douarnenez is the leading destination for discovering the history of sardines and canning in Brittany, as well as many other Brittany riches.
 You’ll discover typical landscapes such as the port of Rosmeur, the Pointe de la Jument or simply the panorama of the Bay of Douarnenez.

 On foot, with inland hiking trails or the famous GR34 along the coast, you’re sure to fall under the spell of this part of Finistère.